rusili/AC-Android/lessons/generics/Bullet-readme.md

 # Code With Me - A simple list of strings

 1. Create a class `StringList` to represent a list of strings (similar to arraylist of integers)
-    - methods add, length, largest, toString
+    - methods add, size, toString, and clear
 2. Customize string list above to represent a list of Donuts, call it `DonutsList`
 3. Add a typed constructor with vargs